Japanese fried yakimeshi rice: reduce waste & use leftover rice!

-- Add olive oil to pan and heat on medium high.
+- Add olive oil to the pan and heat on medium high.
 Fry garlic slices until golden brown.
-Do not add garlic slices when oil is hot or they will burn.
+Don't add garlic slices when the oil's hot or they'll burn.
 Rather, let the garlic and oil heat together.

 - Add minced garlic and heat until golden brown.

-- Break up the rice to separate.
-Once it is coated in garlic, add soy sauce.
+- Break up the rice to separate it.
+Once it's coated in garlic, add soy sauce.

 - Season with salt and pepper.
-Taste to make sure it is seasoned to your liking.
+Taste to make sure it's seasoned to your liking.

 - Add the chopped parsley and mix.

-- Serve by putting the rice in a rice bowl pressing to make sure it is packed.
+- Serve by putting the rice in a rice bowl, pressing to make sure it's packed.
 Invert the bowl and serve in a domed shape.

-- Unlike the other recipe, this one does not recommend using stale rice.
-In fact, it recommends adding rice to the recipe warm.
-That’s because if the rice is added cold, it would take too long to heat up and the garlic might burn.
+- Unlike the other recipe, this one doesn’t recommend using stale rice.
+In fact, it recommends adding warm rice to the recipe.
+That’s because if the rice is added cold, it’d take too long to heat up and the garlic might burn.

-- Like most Japanese garlic recipes, this recipe does not require an excessive amount of garlic.
+- Like most Japanese garlic recipes, this recipe doesn’t require an excessive amount of garlic.
 If you want to add more for a stronger taste, that’s perfectly acceptable.

 - You can substitute the rice for a lower-calorie alternative if desired.